tigertfly/MobiFlight-CustomDevices/Mobiflight/GenericI2C/README.md

 The messageID and the message is send as a string.

 In the folder /example an .ino is available which shows how to receive messageID and message and how to handle this.
+To get it compiled the files I2C_slave.cpp and I2C_slave.h have to be in the same folder.